thrashr888/Anatomy/README.md

 # Anatomy - An HTML Framework

+Anatomy includes the basics of a modern HTML template.

   - XHTML 1.0 Transitional
   - Hosted at GitHub
-- Includes the basics of a modern HTML template
+  - Smart defaults including jQuery, 960 and Google Ajax API
-  - header, content and footer DIVs
+  - Header, content and footer DIVs
-  - dropdown menu
+  - CSS Dropdown Menu
   - CSS Frameworks (960, Blueprint, YUI)
   - JS Frameworks (jQuery, Prototype + Scriptaculous, MooTools, Dojo, YUI, Ext)
   - Google Analytics Tag
   - Text to be replaced is marked by "REPLACE"

-## Getting Started with a new website
+## Getting Started

 One way to use the Anatomy template is to simply use a copy as the basis of a new project.
 It's easy.
 Just clone the git repo, remove the git folder, and start a new one.
 This is the basic idea of Anatomy.
 Just grab a copy and get going!